Simple Landscaping Ideas for Front Yards

-The builder's bit of lawn, two trees, and few foundation shrubs fall far short of most homeowner's dream landscape.
+The builder's bit of lawn, two trees, and few foundation shrubs fall far short of most homeowners' dream landscape.
 To set your yard apart, invest in streetscaping to add to your home's current and future value.
-A pleasant view from the street gives a sense of individual pride and accomplishment that will yield results that last for decades.
+Use a simple landscaping idea (or a few) for front yard appeal to enhance the view from the street and give a sense of individual pride and accomplishment that will yield results for decades.

 Assessing Your Front Yard

-The first thing to do when planning a new front yard is to recognize your bias.
-The satisfaction of returning home and that you see your front yard from inside the house can skew your feelings about how your yard looks to the public.
-For a more honest assessment, walk down the street, then turn back.
-Do the same in the other direction.
-Also, get in your car and approach your house slowly from each direction.
+When planning a new front yard, the first thing to do is recognize your bias.
+The satisfaction of returning home and seeing your front yard from inside can skew your feelings about how it looks to the public.
+For a clearer view, walk down the street, then walk back.
+Then, do the same in the other direction.
+You can also approach your house slowly from each way in your car.

 Does your house blend with those nearby?
 Is it appealing?
 Distinctive?
 Does it sit well on the site or look out of place?
 Does it need stronger horizontal or vertical lines?
 Does it nestle among the trees?
 List all its virtues and shortcomings.